 I learned to write by writing.
 A lot.
 I took classes and went to writing conferences.

 It took a year, but I was finally published again.
-Now I’ve published over fifty pieces, in one place or another.
+Now I’ve published hundreds of posts and articles, in one place or another.

 And I’m still writing.